0x4447-office/0x4447_webpage_documentation/docs/rsyslog/1.3.1/README.md

 ### What will be deployed

-- 1x EC2 instance with 0x4447 custom AMI.
+- 1x EC2 instance with 0x4447 custom AMI
-  - 1x IAM Role.
+  - 1x IAM Role
-  - 1x IAM Policy.
+  - 1x IAM Policy
-  - 1x Security Group.
+  - 1x Security Group
-  - 1x Instance profile.
+  - 1x Instance profile
 - 4x CloudWatch Alarms:
-  - CPU Burst.
+  - CPU Burst
-  - CPU Load.
+  - CPU Load
-  - Disk Usage.
+  - Disk Usage
-  - EC2 Instance Recovery.
+  - EC2 Instance Recovery
-- 1x SNS Topic.
+- 1x SNS Topic
-  - 1x SNS Pilicy.
+  - 1x SNS Pilicy
-- 1x CloudWatch Dashboard for instance overview.
+- 1x CloudWatch Dashboard for instance overview
-- 1x S3 Bucket to store external scripts.
+- 1x S3 Bucket to store external scripts

 ## Deploy Manually

 Before launching our product, you'll have to do some manual work to make everything work correctly.
-Please follow these steps (the steps are generally described since Cloud experiance is expected):
+Please follow these steps (the steps are generally described since Cloud experience is expected):

 ::: warning
 Text starting with `PARAM_` needs to be replaced with real values.